 (84cb) Thy kingdom come >>

-Jesus charged His disciples with the responsibility of preaching the gospel,
+Jesus charged His disciples with preaching the gospel,

 who were Jewish.
 He told them to